THE STUDIO FOR ART, FAITH & HISTORY IS A PUBLIC EXTENSION OF GORDON COLLEGE'S ARTS-ORIENTED SEMESTER PROGRAM IN ORVIETO.

 - A production in an Orvieto palazzo of Claudio Monteverdi’s Renaissance opera Orfeo, with professional musicians from New York City and Orvieto, in association with the Compagnia de’ Colombari theater company (June 2014).

-- A two-week academic program (July 2014) for students from classical-Christian academies, organized with the Society for Classical Learning, exploring Tertullian’s question “What has Athens to do with Jerusalem?” via the art and literature close to home in Orvieto – repeated in the summer of 2015, with a 2016 seminar planned for administrators from classical academies.
+- Annual summer programs for students and teachers from classical-Christian academies, developed with Dr. Christopher Perrin of the Society for Classical Learning and Classical Academic Press, exploring Tertullian’s question “What has Athens to do with Jerusalem?” via the art and literature close to home in Orvieto (2014, 2015, 2016, 2017, 2018) .

-- A month-long graduate-level summer seminar in Theology and the Arts developed with the Institute for Christian Studies in Toronto and its professor of art history and aesthetics, Dr. Rebekah Smick (July 2015).
+- A graduate-level summer seminar in Theology and the Arts developed with the Institute for Christian Studies in Toronto and its professor of art history and aesthetics, Dr. Rebekah Smick (2015, 2017, 2018).

-- A J-term Seminar (January 2015, 2016), opens Gordon College’s Jerusalem & Athens Honors Program to a wider circle of students, alumni and adult learners, on the theme of the Virtues and Vices in medieval-Renaissance philosophy, theology, literature and art.
+- A winter seminar that opens Gordon College’s Jerusalem & Athens Honors Program to a wider circle of students, alumni and adult learners, exploring themes such as the Virtues and Vices in medieval-Renaissance philosophy, theology, literature and art; What Is the Good Life? as understood in classical and medieval-Renaissance thought; Music and the harmony of the cosmos, the polis, and the soul in classical and medieval-Renaissance thought (January 2015, 2016, 2017, 2018)

-- A two-week winter program developed with Cameron Anderson, executive director of Christians in the Visual Arts, that gathered a dozen CIVA members to study “Who made the Art Work?” in medieval-Renaissance Italy, compared with nowadays.
+- Regular winter programs developed with Cameron Anderson, executive director of Christians in the Visual Arts, on topics such as “Who made the Art Work?” in medieval-Renaissance Italy compared with nowadays; and Rethinking the role of gallerists, curators, and collectors in fostering community engagement in the arts.

-- Another of the regular pilgrimage-retreats using the great Umbrian saints and mystics from Benedict to Francis to explore themes of spiritual formation, co-led by Rev. Adele Calhoun, author of Spiritual Disciplines Handbook (IVP, 2005) and Rev. Dr. Susan Skillen (Canon for Spiritual Formation in the Anglican Diocese of New England) in June 2015, with another version co-led by artist Judy Pelikan in January 2016.
+- Regular pilgrimage-retreats using the great Umbrian saints and mystics from Benedict to Francis to explore themes of spiritual formation, in partnership with Rev. Dr. Susan Skillen (Canon for Spiritual Formation in the Anglican Diocese of New England), (June 2015, January 2016, June 2017).

-For more information regarding our past events, conferences, exhibitions and performances please visit http://www.gordon.edu/safh.
+For additional information regarding past events, conferences, exhibitions and performances please visit http://www.gordon.edu/safh.